Some Of Our Favorite Local Activities

 Breakfast: A great way to start the day is at the Corner Cafe on Broadway or Belle's in the Newport Shipyard.
 Grab a coffee at Belle's and walk around the shipyard to check out the glitzy mega-yachts.

 Casual dinner/lunch: We'd recommend getting a bit away from the tourist crowd and heading over to Broadway.
-Start at Mission Burger for very casual or work your way down to Salvation or Norey's for a more sit-down meal.
+Enjoy nice casual indoor or sidewalk dining at Corner Cafe or Caleb & Broad.
 Plenty of small places to grab a burger & drink in between (e.g. Pour Judgement).
-If you want a night out in this local's neighborhood head to Fastnet Pub for some outdoor ping pong, or to Perro Salado for a casual dinner and live music.
+If you want a night out in this local's neighborhood, head to Fastnet Pub for some outdoor ping pong.
+Feeling like a little more spicy menu?
+Try Perro Salado for a casual Mexican dinner and live music.

 Fancier dinner: If you're looking for nice dinner out we'd recommend avoiding the larger places in the Thames St central district (e.g. Midtown Oyster Bar/ Red Parrot), which tend to be overpriced and full of tourists.
-Fluke and the Clarke Cooke House are good alternatives for the nice dinner, and the Smokehouse is a good in-between.
+Pasta Beach, the Clarke Cooke House and Bowens 22 are good alternatives for a nice dinner, and the Smokehouse is a good in-between.

-If it's really the seafood you're after though (and less the 'scene'), head down to the Newport Lobster Shack next to Newport Shipyard, or to Anthony's Seafood in Middletown.
+If it's really the seafood you're after though (and less the 'scene'), head down to the Newport Lobster Shack next to Newport Shipyard, or The Moorings.
+Another option is Anthony's Seafood in Middletown.
 If you get Anthony's to go, its a quick hop over to 3rd beach for a picnic!
 Pro-Tip: Get the sashimi-quality tuna tails from Anthony's, just as good as the other cuts and half the price.
 Dip in some soy sauce and eat as it!